Drilling into Europa would be the biggest engineering challenge. To show this, I’ll calculate the required energy to pierce Europa’s ice surface.

 |Surface pressure||1 bar||10^(-12) bar|

-It’s obvious that Europa is a very hostile land.
+Clearly, Europa is a hostile land.
 It makes Mars look like a vacation spot.

-With today’s tech, it’d be a suicide mission anyway.
-Even when it becomes safe, I bet it’ll become off-limits to humans.
+With today’s tech, it’d be a suicide mission for humans.
+Even when it becomes safe, I bet it’ll be off-limits to humans.

 We wouldn’t want to contaminate Europa with Earth’s bacteria.
 One day though, it may become a destination spot.
 Who knows?!